Wang Song (footballer): Jiangsu Suning

+Sichuan Jiuniu

-On 9 March 2020, Wang joined Sichuan Jiuniu on a free transfer.
+On 9 March 2020, Wang joined Sichuan Jiuniu on a free transfer, returning to playing in Sichuan after 11 years.
 The club was in China League Two (Third division in Chinese football league system) upon his arrival, however, due to the dissolution and disqualification of numerous clubs from the top two divisions, Jiuniu eventually participated China League One for the 2020 season.

+Hebei Kungfu

 Having fallen out with Jiuniu's head coach Li Yi, Wang didn't make a single appearance for the club in the 2021 season.
 On 30 July 2021, Wang joined China League Two club Hebei Kungfu on loan for the remainder of the season.
+He helped Hebei secure promotion to China League One in his first season, and joined the club permanently on a free transfer in March 2022, by this time Hebei has renamed as Shijiazhuang Gongfu.

+Nantong Zhiyun

+On 22 January 2023, Wang returned to the Chinese Super League after 3 years and joined newly promoted club Nantong Zhiyun.
+On 4 June 2023, he scored his first goal for Nantong, a late winner in a 1-0 home win against Qingdao Hainiu, extending his scoring streak to an astonishing 22 consecutive seasons.
+He helped the team stay up in their first season in the Super League, making 28 league appearances and extended his record to 445 games in Chinese top division.

+Return to Shijiazhuang Gongfu

-On 22 January 2023, Wang joined newly promoted Super League side Nantong Zhiyun.
+On 18 January 2024, Wang returned to China League One club Shijiazhuang Gongfu.

 International career

-Wang was called up by then manager Vladimir Petrović to his squad where he gave him his international debut in a 0-0 draw against Lebanon on 20 January 2008.
+Wang was called up by then manager Vladimir Petrović to his squad where he gave him his international debut in a 0–0 draw against Lebanon on 20 January 2008.
 Playing in several further friendlies, Wang was often playing as a left midfielder and was unable to make much of an impression within the team before he was dropped from the squad.
 After several years out of the international scene, then manager Gao Hongbo called him up to the national team and included him in the squad that took part in the 2011 AFC Asian Cup.

-Wang represented Guangdong in the 39th Guangdong–Hong Kong Cup and scored the winner with a trademark free kick in the second leg at Hong Kong Stadium.